Bellman function for Hardy's inequality over dyadic trees: Introduction

 \section{Introduction}

-In this article we use the method of the Bellman function to characterize the measures for which the weighted dual Hardy's inequality holds on dyadic trees.
-We also give an explicit interpretation of the corresponding Bellman function in terms of the theory of stochastic optimal control.\\
+The weighted Hardy's inequality on trees was initially studied for its applications to the theory of holomorphic function spaces, but it is an interesting topic on its own.
+The weighted dyadic Hardy's inequality was studied (see \cite{ARS1} and \cite{ARS2}) to characterize Carleson measures for analytic Besov space.\\ In this article we study the problem and solve it for the general case $1<p<+\infty$ and we prove that the inequality holds with constant $C(p)=\big(p/(p-1)\big)^p=\big(p'\big)^p$.
+See theorem \ref{Theorem in intro}. \\

+But for the best constant, our characterization of the (dual) dyadic Hardy's inequality is not new, see \cite{ARS1}.
+The proof we give is new and it is inspired by the linear case given in \cite{AHMV}.
+The weighted dyadic Hardy's inequality can be characterized by other equivalent, but different conditions.
+For instance a capacitary characterization can be given, using the Maz'ya theory, see \cite{Mazya}.\\

 In the past twenty years several results of this kind have been proved using the Bellman function method.
+The ideas behind the Bellman function technique were inspired by \cite{Burkholder}, see also \cite{Banuelos} .
 The expository article \cite{NTV} investigates the connection between the Bellman function technique in dyadic analysis and Bellman functions from the theory of stochastic control.
-The seminal article \cite{NT} presents a thorough exposition about the Bellman function technique and its applications .
+The seminal article \cite{NT} presents a thorough exposition about the Bellman function technique and its applications.
 The article \cite{AHMV} solves the problem for the case $p=2$, and the Bellman function in our article is equal to the Bellman function used in \cite{AHMV} when we set $p=2$.
-The Bellman function we use in this article is very similar to the one used for the proof of the dyadic Carleson embedding theorem, see \cite{JL}, and for the Carleson embedding theorem the constant $\big(p'\big)^p$ is sharp.
-We suppose that this constant may be sharp for the weighted Hardy's inequality as well. \\
+The Bellman function we use in this article is very similar, but not completely, to the one used for the proof of the dyadic Carleson embedding theorem, see \cite{JL}, and for the Carleson embedding theorem the same constant $\big(p'\big)^p$ is sharp.\\

-Our characterization of the dual Hardy's inequality isn't new, see \cite{ARS1} and \cite{ARSW}.
-In our work we give a different proof for the inequality that provides a much better constant for the inequality.
-The article \cite{AHMV} solves the problem for the case $p=2$, and the Bellman function in our article is equal to the Bellman function used in \cite{AHMV} for $p=2$.
-Weighted Hardy's inequality can be characterized by other, different conditions.
-For instance a capacitary characterization can be given, using the Maz'ya theory, see \cite{Mazya}.\\

-The weighted Hardy's inequality was initially studied for its applications in the theory of spaces of holomorphic functions, but it is an interesting topic on its own.
-Carleson measures for Besov spaces can be characterized using a representation theorem as measures satisfying the dual version of Hardy's inequality over the dyadic tree, see \cite{ARS1} and \cite{ARS2} for more details about the characterization of Carleson measures.\\ In this article we study the problem and solve it for the general case $1<p<+\infty$ and we prove that the inequality holds true with constant $C(p)=\big(p/(p-1)\big)^p=\big(p'\big)^p$.\\